europeana/metis-vocabularies/README.md

 at most one vocabulary that matches it.
 * **suffix** (String value): the suffix to be applied to the entity's ID value (`rdf:about`) in order to obtain a workable download URL.
 Common values are `.edm` or `.rdf`, but other values can be set.
 This field is optional (with the empty String as default value).
+* **userAgent** (String value): the `User agent` HTTP header value to set when querying this vocabulary.
+If this value is absent (or `null`) a default value will be used in HTTP connections to this vocabulary.
 * **parentIterations** (Integer value): the number of times that we will resolve/dereference parent entity references (and include the entities in the dereference result).
 So this determines the maximum remoteness of parents (`skos:broader` or `dc:isPartOf`) that will be included.
 This value